ysmood/yaku/readme.md

 - The minified file is only 3.2KB ([Bluebird][] / 73KB, [ES6-promise][] / 18KB)
 - 100% compliant with Promise/A+ specs
 - Better performance than the native Promise
-- Works on IE5+ and other major browsers
+- Designed to work on IE5+ and other major browsers
 - Possibly unhandled rejection and long stack trace support

 # Quick Start